PyjamaMole/Skyblock/README.md

 # SkyBlock
 Main page: https://modrinth.com/mod/basicskyblock <br/><br/>
-This is a barebones version of the ProtoSky skyblock mod: <br/>https://github.com/DeadlyMC/ProtoSky
+This mod was loosely based off of the first version of: : <br/>https://github.com/DeadlyMC/ProtoSky
 Omitting the generation of the end portal frames, obsidian pillars, <br/>
 end crystals, shulkers and elytra.
 For all vanilla skyblock purists!<br/><br/>
 All blocks and entities are removed _after_ they are generated as to <br/>